spookylukey/django-views-the-right-way/source/delegation.rst

 Discussion: Copy-Paste Bad, Re-use Good?
 ----------------------------------------

-I've claimed above that your own generic views would be better than the generic CBVs that Django provides, which leads to a question:
+I’ve claimed above that your own generic views would be better than the generic CBVs that Django provides, which leads to a question:

-Where do Django's generic CBVs come from?
-Why didn't we stop with function based generic views?
+Where do Django’s generic CBVs come from?
+Why didn’t we stop with function based generic views?

 The problem was that there was an endless list of requests to extend generic views to do one more thing, and we wanted to provide something more customisable.

-Our answer to this problem ought to have been: if these generic views don't do what you want, write your own.
+Our answer to this problem ought to have been: if these generic views don’t do what you want, write your own.
 You can easily copy-paste the functionality you need and start from there.
-So why didn't we just say that?
+So why didn’t we just say that?
 I think we somehow had the idea that copy-paste is the ultimate disaster in software development.
-If there is some functionality written, we should always make it re-usable rather than re-implement, and we've somehow failed as software developers if we can't.
+If there is some functionality written, we should always make it re-usable rather than re-implement, and we’ve somehow failed as software developers if we can’t.

 You can see this in the design of the CBVs.
 A lot of the complexity in the hierarchy looks like it was introduced in order to avoid a single duplicate